matthprost/hackathon-scaleway/README.md

 ### Welcome to this hackathon !

-Here you will find all basic files to create your API using Scaleway servers and a simple mobile application with IONIC.
+Here you will find files to start with your API using Scaleway servers and a simple mobile application with IONIC.

 The repository is structured as follow: